namnamir/configurations-and-security-hardening/DDNS.md

 if [ $ipv4 ]; then echo -e "\033[0;32m [+] Your public IPv4 address: $ipv4"; else echo -e "\033[0;33m [!]
 Unable to get any public IPv4 address."; fi
 if [ $ipv6 ]; then echo -e "\033[0;32m [+] Your public IPv6 address: $ipv6"; else echo -e "\033[0;33m [!]
 Unable to get any public IPv6 address."; fi

-# check if the user API is valid and the email is correct
+# check if the user API is valid, and the email is correct
 if [ $user_id ]; then
     zone_id=$(curl -s -X GET "https://api.cloudflare.com/client/v4/zones?name=$zone_name&status=active" \
                    -H "Content-Type: application/json" \